HTTP Commands

 The SaveToDB add-in automatically extracts data from JSON, XML, HTML, CSV, and plain text.

-You can tune parser results applying special parser parameters.
+You can customize parser results by applying specific parser parameters.

 For example: